zmoore-usgs/WMA_Keycloak_Docker/README.md

 2. Open a bash shell (on Windows I use the Docker Quickstart Terminal from Docker Toolbox running through Git Bash) and navigate to the project root directory.

+3. Copy the `.env` file and your pre-exported keycloak configuration JSON file (the included exmaple JSON file is `wma-keycloak-config.json`) to your swarm manager.
+This can be done using the following command (if using docker machine): `docker-machine scp <file> <manager machine name>:<destination file path with file name>`

-3. Setup a mysql database that is accessible by your docker swarm.
+4. Setup a mysql database that is accessible by your docker swarm.
 This can be done using the included docker compose file `keycloak-db.yml`.
-This container can be started using `docker-compose -f keycloak-db.yml up`.
+This container can be started as a service in the swarm using `docker stack deploy -c keycloak-db.yml keycloak_db`.
 Note that this will use the environment variables that you defined in the `.env` file to create the database, user, root user, and associated passwords.
 Once this database is created you may need to update the mysql address and port values in your `.env` file so that Keycloak can connect to it.

-4. Run `docker-compose build` to build the WMA Keycloak docker image
+5. Run `docker-compose build` to build the WMA Keycloak docker image

-5. Run `docker-compose push` to push the WMA Keycloak docker image to the registry specified in the `.env` file.
+6. Run `docker-compose push` to push the WMA Keycloak docker image to the registry specified in the `.env` file.

-6. Copy the `.env` file and your pre-exported keycloak configuration JSON file (the included exmaple JSON file is `wma-keycloak-config.json`) to your swarm manager.
-This can be done using the following command (if using docker machine): `docker-machine scp <file> <manager machine name>:<destination file path with file name>`

 7. If you are using docker-machine activate your swarm manager machine, otherwise SSH into your swarm manager machine.